farooqqureshii/farooqqureshii/README.md

 This past summer I’ve worked on some [projects](http://farooqqureshi.com/work) (see below, too), read [a lot](http://farooqqureshi.com/books) and occasionally [written some thoughts](http://fq.bearblog.dev).

-I’m deeply interested in: smart grids, autonomous vehicles, and human-robot interaction.
+I’m deeply interested in: autonomous vehicles, humanoid robotics, human-robot interaction and machine learning

 ## About me (in more than 3️⃣ lines)